akshatshaw/LLM_txt_DETECTING/README.md

 • Preprocessing is a very important step to perform before training any model based on the NLP tasks, as preprocessing makes the text free from useless words, such as stopwords, punctuations, numeric digits, URLs, etc., that are present in the data, while the data collection and can greatly affect the model’s performance.<br><br>

 • For the preprocessing part, I have used the SPACY library and NLTK for The stemming part, as lemmatising from Spacy, takes a lot of time to compile.
 I removed the stopwords, digits, punctuations, and URLs from the raw text and then used the NLTK library to perform the Stemming.<br><br>
+•In all of my notebooks, in order to reduce the submission time while submitting, I have preprocessed the train data, saved it as a CSV file and then used it again to save time on preprocessing.<br><br>

 ## Word Embeddings 📌